Netcracker/KubeMarine/documentation/Installation.md

 | mirror_registry | string | `registry.cluster.local` | The internal address of the containerd mirror registry, which should be defined in containers |
 | thirdparties    | string |                          | Address for the webserver, where thirdparties hosted                                          |

-Endpoints in the list can be specified in short and expanded form.

-The short form is a string with an address (protocol, host, and port).
-The short entries are the addresses for the containers.
-Short record format example:
+Endpoint value is a string with an address (protocol, host, and port).
+Record format example:

 ```yaml
 registry: